sandialabs/coek/README.md

 * make test

 ### Build with Pybind11 Python extensions (build a WHEEL and install with PIP)

+Make sure pybind11 is installed with `pip install pybind11` first

 * mkdir build
 * cd build